Second Opinion Chapter 2: A Prequel

 "Strip her of these rags and have her prepped for surgery in Huaren's private lab.
 I don't want some amateur butchers handling this one."

 One of the medics politely bowed.

-Clare made it a priority to be there the moment they cut Melissa open.
+Claire made it a priority to be there the moment they cut Melissa open.
 From the comfort of the observation room, she watched every second of it.
-Clare didn't even flinch as the lead surgeon and his crew carefully grafted a small, gemstone-shaped to the outer wall of the captive's heart.
-Integrating Melissa's circulatory system with her body's new secondary power source was a dangerous and tedious task, but Clare could only think of the benefits of the process.
+Claire didn't even flinch as the lead surgeon and his crew carefully grafted a small, gemstone-shaped to the outer wall of the captive's heart.
+Integrating Melissa's circulatory system with her body's new secondary power source was a dangerous and tedious task, but Claire could only think of the benefits of the process.
 A look of innocent curiosity remained on her face through the entire spectacle, never showing the slightest hint of disgust.

 "You shouldn't get your hopes up.
-Most of the others we've operated on today are already dead, and even more of them have become too deformed to salvage the prototype Kamond we used for them."
+Most of the others we've operated on today are already dead.
+They've become too deformed for us to salvage the prototype Kamond we used."

 "So I've heard."

 Claire was always one to bury her worries and remain hopeful, however.
 She tilted her head slightly as she wondered aloud.

 Schuezneit was now glancing into the operating room himself.
 His answer came in a careless tone, the way someone accustomed to disappointment would be expected to speak.

 "Her heart made it through the installation phase without any major problems.
 Now they're just about ready to mend the incision.
 She's stable, but there have been others in better shape who still ended up rejecting the procedure."